Use the quick links below to jump to a particular section of our sights and activities coverage for Siem Reap.

 Eye-popping acrobatics, hypnotic dance, thrilling, bone-chilling music, dramatic live art, enough energy to power a million dreams and stories that will make you laugh, then cry, then smile deep inside.
 That is the essence of Phare, the Cambodian Circus, a contemporary performance troupe that brings Cambodian history and culture to the fore with a special style.
 It is one of the genuinely ...
 Read more about Phare, the Cambodian Circus .

-With Cambodia’s colourful history and tales of red rebels, kidnappings, landmines, corruption and dodgy roads, it’s unsurprising that parents might think that, say, Brussels or the local petshop might be better options when planning a trip with their kids.
-Yet Cambodia is child friendly, and a large number of parents are making the journey here with their children, and thoroughly enjoying it ...
+With Cambodia’s colourful history and tales of red rebels, kidnappings, landmines, corruption and dodgy roads, it’s unsurprising that parents might think that, say, Brussels or the local petshop might be better options when planning a trip with their kids. ...
 Read more about Siem Reap with kids .

 Finding a gym in Siem Reap is an awful lot easier than doing burpees.
 With so many hotels in town, there are plenty of first-rate gyms to choose from.
 But if you’re not fortunate enough to be staying at one of those, there are plenty of dedicated independent gyms too.
 They may be a little more rough and ready, but still do everything you need to work up a decent sweat — though you’ll likely ...
 Read more about Where to work out in Siem Reap .